Particular/docs.particular.net/architecture/azure/microservices.md

 ### User interfaces

 Users often need to see and interact with data aggregated from multiple services.
-Several technologies and patterns help to do this while keeping the services decoupled, such as [microfrontends](https://en.wikipedia.org/wiki/Microfrontend), [GraphQL](https://graphql.org/), and [ViewModel Composition](https://www.viewmodelcomposition.com).
+Several technologies and patterns help to do this while keeping the services decoupled, such as [ViewModel Composition](https://www.viewmodelcomposition.com), [microfrontends](https://en.wikipedia.org/wiki/Microfrontend), and [GraphQL](https://graphql.org/).

 ## Microservice technologies